Here's The Rub - Getting A Regular Massage Can Bring You Back Pain Relief

 Whether it was on holiday, on a visit to the physio, as a member of a sports team, as a treat to yourself, or.........

 But suffice to say, for most people having a massage is a pleasant experience that leaves you feeling great afterwards.

 However for people with chronic lower back pain massage can be more than just a pleasant experience.

-It can significantly help to reduce muscle tension, pain, anxiety and negative emotions.
+As it can significantly help to reduce muscle tension, pain, anxiety and negative emotions.

-Read on and I'll explain the many benefits that having a massage will bring to you.
+So read on and I'll explain the many benefits that having a massage will bring to you.

 And specifically how it will help your back pain.

 I'll also explain the different types of massage available and weigh up the benefits of each.